tdunning/log-synth/README.md

 server log.
 See web-log.md in this directory for more information about the web log generator.

 Please note that contributions are very welcome, but you will need to agree to a contributor license agreement similar to the Apache ICLA before any significant changes are accepted.
 Ping me (ted.dunning@gmail.com) for details.
+Ping me if you need a different language or output structure as well.

 Schema-driven Data Generation
 =====================